elli-lib/elli/README.md

 webserver, `elli` might be for you.
 If you're building web services, not web sites, then `elli` might be for you.

-Elli is used in production at Wooga and Game Analytics.
-Elli requires OTP 18.0 or newer.
+Elli requires OTP 20.0 or newer.

 ## Installation